Custer State Park: History

-Annual bison roundup
+Bison herd

-The park has an annual bison roundup and auction in September, in which the bison in the park (more than 1,000) are rounded up, with several hundred sold at auction so that the remaining number of animals will be compatible with the rangeland forage.
+Thirty-six bison were bought in 1914 to begin a herd.
+It is estimated that the park can sustain about 1,000 bison.
+The park has an annual bison roundup as 400 to 500 calves are born each year.
+At an auction in September, several hundred are sold at auction so that the remaining number of animals will be compatible with the rangeland forage.
+Their genetics can be used to improve the health of other herds.

-The annual roundups began in 1965; more than 10,000 people now attend each one.
+The annual roundups began in 1965 with the viewing crowd growing to 16,000 to 20,000 people.
+South Dakota Governor Kristi Noem, a horseback rider, has taken part in the roundup which involves 50 to 60 riders herding the animals over a 5 mile.
+The examinations includes gathering biological information such as height, weight, and pregnancy checks.
+Calves are branded and vaccinated.

 Museums

 The Peter Norbeck Center is listed on the National Register of Historic Places, and is located on U.S. Route 16A in Custer.
 Exhibits focus on the park's natural history and cultural heritage, and include wildlife dioramas, a CCC bunkhouse and a gold prospecting display.
 The center is named for South Dakota Governor and Senator Peter Norbeck.
 Many of the park's naturalist programs begin at the center.

 Badger Hole, also known as Badger Clark Historical Site, was the home of Charles Badger Clark (1883–1957), who was named South Dakota's first Poet Laureate in 1937 and was noted for his cowboy poetry.
 The house is maintained as it was when Clark lived there.
 Visitors can tour the home and hike the adjacent Badger Clark Historic Trail.

 Opened in May 2016, Custer State Park's visitor center has information on the animals of the park, as well as a 20-minute film detailing the history and layout of the park.